fbaptiste/astroplan/README.md

 - "Darkness" is when Sun's altitude at Lat, Lon < -12 deg
 - All distances are small compared with distance to a DSO

 ## Where to get the latest Stellarium DSO Catalog

-It is available in text format on their [GitHub repo](https://github.com/Stellarium/stellarium/tree/master).
+It is available in text format in their [GitHub repo](https://github.com/Stellarium/stellarium/tree/master).

 Specifically the file is [here](https://github.com/Stellarium/stellarium/blob/master/nebulae/default/catalog.txt).

 ## Run Configurations